-Telling your partner that you know he or she had an affair is an extremely scary idea...
+Telling your boyfriend / husband (or girlfriend / wife) that you know they cheated is an extremely scary idea!

 Here's how to prepare for the conversation and exactly what to say, so you can move on and heal together.